Rat on city subway platform

 (Terminix: 4 | Orkin: 7)

-Few cities can claim a more pervasive rodent problem than Philadelphia.
-In fact, according to Pest Control Technology, 29.6 percent of households in Philadelphia County reported some sort of rodent problem in 2024 — the highest in the nation.
+According to Pest Control Technology, nearly 30% of households in Philadelphia County reported rodent problems in 2024 — the highest household rate in the U.S.

 7. Denver